"She persisted for years"

 The Gorge had already faced threats for more than a century, from Oregon settlers who displaced Native tribes to timber and development interests.
 But in the late 1970s, a planned I-205 bridge promised to bring large-scale Portland and Vancouver-area sprawl to the Gorge.
 At the same time, the National Park Service was considering extending federal protections to the Gorge thanks to the leadership of the Columbia Gorge Coalition—a Gorge-based effort co-founded by Charles Otis "Chuck" Williams.
 But the prospects for the Park Service proposal were uncertain.

 Portland-area architect John Yeon, son of the roadmaster of the Historic Columbia River Highway, recognized the problem and the opportunity.
 But the Gorge needed new energy to spearhead a protection effort.
-On a summer evening in 1979, Nancy and Bruce joined John at The Shire, his property across from Multnomah Falls, and he asked her to be that leader.
+On a summer evening in 1979, Nancy and Bruce joined John at The Shire, his property across from Multnomah Falls, and John asked her to be that leader.
 The movement to save the Gorge began.

 The work kicked off at a July 1980 picnic at the Shire, when Nancy and John formed a 38-member Committee to Save the Gorge.
 The group faced an overwhelming task of building support for bi-state Gorge protection.
 To make things even more daunting, the National Park Service lost clout under the Reagan Administration with notoriously anti-environmental Secretary of the Interior James Watt at the helm of national park decisions.
 Instead, local advocacy efforts shifted to establishing a National Scenic Area for the Gorge under the U.S. Forest Service.